Skylark (1941 film)

-Skylark is a 1941 American comedy film starring Claudette Colbert, Ray Milland and Brian Aherne and directed by Mark Sandrich.
+Skylark is a 1941 American comedy film directed by Mark Sandrich and starring Claudette Colbert, Ray Milland and Brian Aherne.
+It was produced and distributed by Paramount Pictures.
 Film historian James H. Farmer described Skylark as "light-hearted fluff" with the story of a woman on her fifth wedding anniversary, realizing that she is fed up with always coming in second to her husband's advertising business.
 Just at that moment, she meets a handsome attorney, and their innocent flirtation begins to turn into something more serious.

 Plot

 On their fifth wedding anniversary, Lydia Kenyon (Claudette Colbert) feels she is neglected and treated insensitively by her husband, Tony (Ray Milland).
 He is very committed to his job as an advertising executive, and not only does it take up his time, but it requires a lot of less than desirable socializing with his clients.
 When Lydia finds out that Tony has sent his friend, George Gorell (Walter Abel), to select a fifth wedding anniversary gift for her, Lydia treats Tony's lack of sensitivity with humor, but when Tony, at one of their parties, "gives" their cook to his client's wife, the snooty Mrs. Myrtle Vantine (Binnie Barnes), Lydia becomes furious.
 Storming out of the party in the company of Jim Blake (Brian Aherne), a lawyer, who takes a frustrated Lydia off on a moonlight drive.

 Lydia and Jim enjoy a pleasant outing, but nothing romantically happens as Lydia is driven back home.
 With the party now over, Tony is worried that Lydia has upset his client.
 He forces her to make an apology to Mrs. Vantine for causing a scene.
 Unbeknownst to Lydia, Jim has been carrying on an affair with Mrs. Vantine.

 Embarrassed and angry, Lydia asks Jim to start divorce proceedings.
 Tony reacts, by claiming he will quit his job so that they can be together.
 Shortly after, however, Mrs. Vantine surprises Lydia with a visit and threatens to fire Tony if Lydia does not stop seeing Jim.
 Lydia explodes, insulting Mrs. Vantine, calling her a tramp and a "scheming cow."
 When Lydia discovers that Tony lied about quitting his job, she is granted a "Reno divorce", and begins seeing Jim seriously.
 Jim, in turn, has fallen in love with Lydia.

 Tony refuses to accept the divorce and, since having lost his job, he takes a government job in South America hoping Lydia will come to him there.
 At their summer home, Lydia tells Tony she is now with Jim.

-The next day Lydia and Jim while go sailing on his yacht, ending up in a fierce storm.
+The next day Lydia and Jim go sailing on his yacht, ending up in a fierce storm.
 Lydia realizes she cannot live Jim's "peripatetic" lifestyle and still loves her husband.
 She ends her relationship with Jim and reunites with Tony as the ship docks in Havana, Cuba.